How to grow tomatoes: tomatoes require from 50 to 90 plus warm, frost-free days to reach harvest–depending on the variety you grow.

-Description.
-The tomato is a tender subtropical perennial grown as annual.
+About tomatoes: The tomato is a tender subtropical perennial grown as annual; tomatoes are native to southern Mexico.
 Tomatoes are weak stemmed with vining or sprawling habits depending upon the variety.
 Tomatoes have alternate lobed and toothed leaves.
 Yellow flowers grow in clusters either along stems or at the end of stems.
 Depending on the variety, fruits vary in size from marble-sized to apple-sized and in color from red to yellow to orange to white.
 Some tomatoes may be green or purple-black.

-Tomatoes can be divided into two main groups according to growing habits: determinate and indeterminate.
+Tomatoes can be divided into two main groups according to growing habits: bush or determinate and vining or indeterminate.

 Tomato classifications.
-Tomatoes are further classified by the size and shape of their fruit: currant, cherry, plum, pear, heart-shaped, oblong, oblate, and round.
+Besides being bush or vine-like, tomatoes are further classified by the size and shape of their fruit: currant (the smallest), cherry, plum, pear, heart-shaped, oblong, oblate, and round.
 Tomatoes are classified by their color: red, pink, orange, yellow, cream, white, green, purple to black, and zebra-striped multi-colors.

 Tomatoes also can be classified by when they come to harvest: early season (from 40 to 60 days); midseason (60 to 80 days); and late season (80 or more days).
 Some tomatoes are picked green and ripened indoors.